What if you could make your very own, 100% preservative free, Ayurvedic face cream with just two ingredients?

 - Solid copper wide plate (with raised sides) around 8 inches

 - Solid coper lota or round bottomed bowl

-Take a solid copper wide plate with raised sides and a solid copper lota along with 50gm ghee and add 50gm water.
+Take a solid copper wide plate with raised sides and a solid copper lota or tall bowl along with 50gm ghee and add 50gm water.

 The ghee will liquify, melding with water and starts to form into cream.

 Repeat the process until you complete 10,000 rounds!
 Yes, 10,000 rounds.
 After 4 hours non-stop, I was only at 4000 rounds and it took me 2 days to complete the entire process with some breaks :)

 To be honest, this is the most laborious, arduous formation that I have EVER worked on, it takes the whole day and is a test of your patience and passion.
 What kept me going is the will to learn and follow the exact authentic recipe as prescribed in classical Ayurvedic textbooks.

 After completing the 10,000 rounds I had a beautiful cream with a slightly greenish tinge, fabulously cooling and nourishing, with remarkable penetrative powers.

 Shatadhauta ghrita is renowned for pacifying vata dryness, hyper-pigmentation and for heaty pitta skin at the same time, cooling the skin and is excellent for acne, burns and closed wounds.